Clearwire: Expedience OFDM – Pre-4G

-In 17 markets in the United States and certain markets in Belgium, Clearwire provides a service it refers to as "Pre-4G" using a Point-to-Multipoint system from Motorola called "Expedience", part of the MOTOwi4 family of products.
-The service is considered true Non-Line-of-Sight (NLOS).
+In 17 markets in the United States and certain markets in Belgium, Clearwire provided a service it referred to as "Pre-4G" using a point-to-multipoint system from Motorola called "Expedience", part of the MOTOwi4 family of products.
+The service is considered true non-line-of-sight (NLOS).

 The service is not unique to Clearwire.
 Several companies throughout the world use this same product line from Motorola, including Inukshuk Wireless Partnership of Canada, Beamspeed and Commspeed of Arizona, AccessTEL of Bangladesh, and Unitel of Guatemala.

-WiMAX 802.16e - 4G
+WiMAX 802.16e – 4G

 Branded CLEAR, the company, on January 6, 2009, unveiled Portland, Oregon, as its first 4G WiMAX wireless broadband market, enabling consumers and businesses to access the Internet, wirelessly, at broadband speeds.

 After the Portland launch, the company expanded its 4G network to 87 additional markets.

 Retail products and services

-4G Mobile and fixed wireless
+4G mobile and fixed wireless

 In the United States, Clearwire offered 4G fixed and mobile Internet access under the CLEAR brand in 88 cities.
 Clearwire claimed an average download speed of 3 to 6 Mbit/s with bursts over 10 Mbit/s.

 In January 2011, Clearwire started offering 4G WiMax service in Spain under the Instanet brand, discontinuing services based on Motorola Expedience technology.

-Clearwire provides service in Spain in the 3.4–3.6 GHz frequency range.
+Clearwire provided service in Spain in the 3.4–3.6 GHz frequency range.

 Clearwire offered 4G WiMax service in Belgium under the Clearwire brand.

 Expedience fixed wireless

-Clearwire offers Expedience based services in 17 markets in the United States and in certain markets in Belgium.
-Customers can choose either the Motorola Expedience Residential Subscriber Unit (RSU) or the Motorola Expedience PC Card in both a PC Card and ExpressCard.
+Clearwire offered Expedience-based services in 17 markets in the United States and in certain markets in Belgium.
+Customers could choose either the Motorola Expedience Residential Subscriber Unit (RSU) or the Motorola Expedience PC Card in both a PC Card and ExpressCard format.
 The RSU incorporates automatic adaptive modulation for increased throughput and network capacity.
 Users are connected to the Internet at indoor locations throughout the entire system's coverage area.
 The unit functions as an Ethernet bridge (Layer 2) device, interfacing a standard Ethernet over twisted pair connector.
 The PC Card incorporates the same automatic adaptive modulation for increased throughput and network capacity with the added portability of a laptop CardBus card.

 Clearwire formerly offered Expedience-based services in Ireland and Denmark until operations in those countries were purchased by Imagine Communications and ERLO Group, respectively.
-In January 2011 Clearwire discontinued services based on Motorola Expedience technology in Spain in favor of Instanet branded 4G WiMAX service.
+In January 2011 Clearwire discontinued services based on Motorola Expedience technology in Spain in favor of Instanet-branded 4G WiMAX service.

 VoIP

-Clearwire also offers its own Voice over IP service in some areas for an additional monthly fee.
+Clearwire also offered its own Voice over IP (VoIP) service in some areas for an additional monthly fee.